-As solid state drives become bigger in capacity and lower in price-per-gigabyte, the question of reliability is more important than ever, especially in comparison to mechanical hard drives.
+As the best SSDs for gaming and best NVMe SSDs become bigger in capacity and lower in price-per-gigabyte, the question of reliability is more important than ever, especially in comparison to mechanical hard drives.
 Backblaze, a cloud backup company that frequently posts HDD reliability reports based on its own usage, has offered up some thoughts on the subject, with an interesting conclusion.

 "SSDs generally will last as long as you need them to," Backblaze says.

 Case closed, right?
 Not so fast.
 There are several caveats, not the least of which is that Backblaze's latest blog post on the subject is very different from its typical HDD reliability reports.
 It doesn't contain any concrete data on fail rates, as the company doesn't employ SSDs to the same extent and manner as it does HDDs.

 It's more of an explainer, albeit an interesting one with some notable nuggets.
 For example, did you know that NAND is not not an acronym, but is derived from the memory's logic gate called "NOT AND?"
 Now you do!

 While the blog post lacks concrete numbers, it's still a good and easily digestible read about SSDs in general.
 According to Backblaze, you can expect an SSD to "last as long as its manufacturer expects it to last, provided that the use of the drive is not excessive for the technology it employs."

 The blog post also goes over warning signs that your SSD might be dying.
 Unlike HDDs that go bad, there is no audible clicking sound or grinding that might alert you to an impending fail.
 Instead, Backblaze says to be on the lookout for errors involving bad blocks, files that cannot be read or written, the file system needing repair, crashes during boot, and the drive suddenly becoming read-only.